carbon-language/carbon-lang/docs/project/goals.md

 architecture can naturally be written in C++, it should also be possible to write it naturally in Carbon.

-**Possible to mechanically source-to-source migrate large segments of large-scale idiomatic C++ code bases with high fidelity.** We will prioritize having very low, under 2%, human interaction to achieve high fidelity migration results.
+**Automated source-to-source migration of large segments of large-scale idiomatic C++ code bases with high fidelity.** We will prioritize having very low human interaction, under 2%, to achieve high fidelity migration results.
 We do not require all C++ code to be migratable in this fashion, and the resulting Carbon may be non-idiomatic.
 We can add reasonable constraints here if those constraints are already well established best practices for C++ development, including design patterns, testing coverage, or usage of sanitizers.
 Over many years, as Carbon evolves and codebases have had time to migrate, the results of the tooling may also drift further from idiomatic Carbon and have less desirable results.

+**Support for bi-directional interoperability with existing C++ code.** We need Carbon code to be able to call into C and C++ libraries with both reasonable API clarity and high performance.
+We will also need some ability to implement C++ interfaces with business logic in Carbon, although this direction can tolerate slightly more constraints both in supported features and performance overhead.
+In all cases, the particular performance overhead imposed by moving between C++ and Carbon will need to be easily exposed and understood by engineers.
+While a given piece code only needs to be migrated once, we expect interoperability to be invoked continuously to support migrated code and will thus remain important for most users.

 ### Non-goals